Jokhl/Drone-Project-Master-2024-2025/README.md

 <h2>📂 Soft-& Hardware Overview</h2>
-    <p>This section provides all necessary files and components to replicate and build the system.</p>
+    <p>This section provides all necessary files and components to replicate and build the control system, meaning all the electronic part. </p>
     <h3>😁 Available Files</h3>
     <ul>
         <li><strong>.xlsx file</strong> – References all pin connections.</li>